Eggs as food: Membrane

 The eggshell membrane is a clear film lining the eggshell, visible when one peels a boiled egg.
-Primarily, it composed of fibrous proteins such as collagen type I. These membranes may be used commercially as a dietary supplement.
+Primarily, it is composed of fibrous proteins such as collagen type I. These membranes may be used commercially as a dietary supplement.

 White

 "White" is the common name for the clear liquid (also called the albumen or the glair/glaire) contained within an egg.
 Colorless and transparent initially, upon cooking it turns white and opaque.
 In chickens, it is formed from the layers of secretions of the anterior section of the hen oviduct during the passage of the egg.
 It forms around both fertilized and unfertilized yolks.
 The primary natural purpose of egg white is to protect the yolk and provide additional nutrition during the growth of the embryo.

 Egg white consists primarily of approximately 90 percent water into which is dissolved 10 percent proteins (including albumins, mucoproteins, and globulins).
 Unlike the yolk, which is high in lipids (fats), egg white contains almost no fat and the carbohydrate content is less than one percent.
 Egg white has many uses in food and many other applications, including the preparation of vaccines, such as those for influenza.